Victoryfang/NACCL-32-Presentation/README.md

 # NACCL-32-Presentation
-This is a template I created for making presentation using Beamer class (with biblatex for APA references)
+A LaTex template for making presentation using Beamer class (with biblatex for APA references)